valtimo-platform/valtimo-documentation/release-notes/major9/09.25.0/valtimo-frontend-libraries.md

 * **Added a new input field for case search field configuration modal**

-  Add new input to configure the case search field title.
+  Add new input to configure the case search field `title`.

-  The title is an optional field that appears as a label for the current search field.
-When the title is not set, the default value will be the search field key translation (if there is no translation available, the original key value will be displayed).
+  The `title` is an optional field that appears as a label for the current search field.
+When the `title` is not set, the default value will be the search field key translation (if there is no translation available, the original key value will be displayed).

   For more information on this feature, see [this page](/using-valtimo/document/configuring-search-fields.md).